-Susan Rodger, Professor of the Practice or Robert Duvall, Senior Lecturer in Computer Science
+Robert Duvall, Senior Lecturer of Computer Science

 Games are an increasingly important medium in terms of international use, cultural impact, and profitability.
 Arguably, gaming has also driven many recent advances in computer hardware and are finally gaining acceptance within the academic community as an area worthy of study.
 And why not?
 Games contain all of the basic elements taught in computer science and commercial game engines are becoming increasingly complex software systems.
 The focus of this project is not to build commercial quality games, but you will experience the same basic concepts, trade-offs, and design ideas by building these games.